Coffee County to honor top volunteer at Commission meeting, Jan. 10

-Coffee County citizens are encouraged to attend the Coffee County Commission meeting January 10th and celebrate this year’s top volunteer, selected from among several outstanding nominees.
+Coffee County citizens are encouraged to attend the Coffee County Commission meeting Tuesday, January 10th, and celebrate this year’s top volunteer – selected from among several outstanding nominees.

 After soliciting public nominations for volunteers, citizens from various walks of life served on a committee to independently review all submissions and prioritize nominees.
 Those results were compiled and scored; and the top volunteer was selected.